JmeG/SalesforceStyleGuide/ApexStyleGuide.md

 <a name="capitalization"></a>
 ### Capitalization

 Follow the Java standard of capitalization with the listed exceptions.
-That means that statements (`for`, `if`, etc.) should be lowercase, constants should be `UPPER_CASE_WITH_UNDERSCORES`, classes and class-level variables should be declared as `PascalCase`, and methods, parameters and local variables should all be declared as `camelCase`.
+That means that statements (`for`, `if`, etc.) should be case, constants should be `UPPER_CASE_WITH_UNDERSCORES`, classes and class-level variables should be declared as `PascalCase`, and methods, parameters and local variables should all be declared as `camelCase`.

 Native Apex methods and classes should generally be referenced as written in official Salesforce documentation.
 This means that schemas and classes are `PascalCase` and methods are `camelCase`.
 The only deviation from this rule is `SObject` which should be written as such (in the documentation, it is usually written `sObject` which does not conform to this style guide and should not be used).